esbeneickhardt/15JavaScriptProjects/README.md

 * **Video**
   Creating a website that runs a video in the background that can be started/paused.
 * **Scroll**
-  A weebsite that lets you scroll through the page using the menu items-
+  A website that lets you scroll through the page using the menu items.
+It handles both big and small screens.
 * **Tabs**
+  A website with three tabs that one can change between.
+* **TBD**
   TBD